-4.2 There is just one graves with this medal on.
+4.2 There are two graves with this medal on.
 It is the Victoria Cross for supreme bravery.
-Can you find it in Plot 6?
+Can you find one in Plot 8?

 4.3 As you explore the cemetery, look at the different badges on the headstones.
 These will give you a clue as to the role the person had and maybe where they came from.
 As you find each badge, write down the name of the person who served with that unit in the box next to the badge.